dnigh/ScoobyRom/ScoobyRom/README.md

 <https://github.com/scottstephens/Florence>

-Older versions of Scoobyrom used *NPlot* which does not support interactive zoom, pan etc. Otherwise plots look exactly the same.
+Older versions of Scoobyrom used *NPlot* which does not support interactive zoom, pan etc.
+The plot graphics look exactly the same.

-##### Original *NPlot*
+##### *NPlot*
 Development is rather inactive for years but pretty good and compact.
-Cannot do 3D (surface) plots!
+Cannot do 3D (surface) plots
+ - therefore gnuplot is used!

 <http://netcontrols.org/nplot/wiki/>